35 DAYS OVERLAND EXPEDITION TO CENTRAL AFRICA - FEB 2022

-The most complete expedition in Central Africa
+The most complete expedition in Central Africa, from the stunning Sahara to the african rainforest

-Republic of Congo, Central African Republic, Cameroon and Chad
+Overland trip to Central African Republic, Cameroon and Chad

 Is it possible for a month-long trip to Africa to focus on many of the continent's highlights?
 The answer is yes.
 We want to tell you about it!